shivannis/xandr-docs-public/xandr-docs/curate/viewability-targeting.md

 ---
 title: Microsoft Curate - Viewability Targeting
-description: Learn how you can buy only impressions that have a certain percentage predicted viewability in this page. ms.date: 11/15/2023
+description: In this page, learn how you can buy only impressions that have a certain percentage predicted viewability. ms.date: 11/15/2023

 ---